-Above or in proximity to the retail areas in some of the malls and retail centers there are areas designated for lease as offices.
-See Section 9 below for additional details on the office and other space for lease segment.
+Above or in proximity to the retail areas in some of the malls and retail centers there are areas designated for lease as offices and other uses such as clinics and gyms.
+See Section 9 of Chapter A herein for additional details on the office and other space for lease segment.